telerik/winforms-docs/gridview/cells/formatting-cells.md

 {{endregion}}

-As a result of the update call, the CellFormatting (and the other formatting events as well) will be triggered and you will get the following results:
+As a result of the update call, the **CellFormatting** event (and the other formatting events as well) will be triggered and you will get the following results:

 >caption Figure 4: Manually trigger the grid update.